MBernAca/PecubeGUI_Doc/docs/source/installation.rst

 Windows
 -----------

-You can download the package on this page: http://erc-cooler.eu/portfolio-Maxime_PecubeGUI.html

 After downloading the PecubeGUI_installer.exe file, clicking on it will start an installation process.
 You just have to follow the instructions and PecubeGUI will be installed on your local machine.